eugeniodevv/docs/docs/faq/server_offline.md

 ---
 sidebar_position: 9
-title: "'Server is offline' error"
 ---

-# Resolving the 'Server is offline' error
+# "Server is offline" error

 This error indicates that something is wrong when our nodes try to reach your backend.
 While we do provide assistance with resolving this, this site should be self-explanatory and should